 We now have a meetup.com group.
 If you have a meetup account you can join to get the latest news about CambR meetings.
 If you don't have a meetup account, it is free to sign-up for one!

 - Andrew Caines talked about his experience with writing presentations using remark.js, reveal.js and Shiny.
-His material is available on the github repo; https://github.com/cainesap/nonbeamer
+His material is available on his github repo.

-- Kaur AlasooIntroduced the dplyr pacakge.
-The content on which his presentation was based is available here/li>
+- Kaur AlasooIntroduced the dplyr package.
+The content on which his presentation was based is available here

 emacs/ESS CambR lunch - 19 November 2013